amirzenoozi/oaky-fullstack-engineer-interview/README.md

 - It is better to have a 100% completed small part than having a 50% completed big part.
   - If it was a real world scenario, In this stage, User is able to at least see the all available deals and also take a look at their details.

 ## Key Decisions and Explanations
 ### 1. **Choice of Technologies**
 - **React**: in comparison to Angular and Vue, React has a less learning curve and is more flexible, since you only need to know the JavaScript.
 - **NestJs**: I chose NestJs because not only it is a modern, fast (built on top of Express) and powerful framework, but also it is written in TypeScript, which is a superset of JavaScript that adds optional static typing.
 Also, NestJs is one of the Oaky stack technologies.
 - **GraphQL**: I chose GraphQL because according to Oaky's mission, we cannot put a lot of time to develop a new endpoint for a new needs, So GraphQL is the best choice and it helps to have a faster development process.
 - **Database**: In the Real World, We don't use a sqlite database, since they are not suitable for production, but for this task, I used sqlite because it is easy to use and doesn't need any configuration.
+Also, I push it on Github to make sure that after cloning the project you can have some records on the database.
+In the real world, we use a separate container for the database and use volumes to store the data.
 - **Docker**: I used Docker to make the project more portable and easy to run on any machine.
 - **Bash Script**: I used bash script to make the project more developer-friendly and easy to run on dev mode.
 - **Translations**: I used i18n to make the project more user-friendly and easy to use for different languages, also I am going to translate all the text to several languages by using public LLM tools.

 ### 2. **Development Order**
 - **Frontend - Backend**: It's important to have clean and well-structured codebase from the beginning, so I started with creating the project base.